[changes effective September 4, 2019]

 - recommendations for any continued treatment.

-- The student must authorize the health provider completing the form to speak with a representative from Emerson’s Center for Health and Wellness (CHW) or Emerson Counseling and Psychological Services (ECAPS).
+- The student must authorize the health provider completing the form to speak with a representative from Emerson’s Wellness Center.

 - A committee comprised of representatives from the Office of Student Success, Center for Health and Wellness (CHW), Emerson Counseling and Psychological Services (ECAPS), Student Care and Support, Student Accessibility Services, and Academic Advising will review the Health Readiness to Return Form and any supporting documents.
 The committee will consult with other departments as needed.
 CHW or ECAPS may speak with the student’s health provider as needed.